 Wheat streak mosaic virus is carried from volunteer wheat to newly-planted wheat by the wheat curl mite.
 These tiny, white, cigar-shaped mites are too small to be seen with the naked eye.
 The curl mite is carried by wind to new hosts and can travel more than a mile from volunteer wheat.
 The wheat curl mite also carries the High Plains virus and triticum mosaic virus.
 When mite populations are large, the wheat curl mites can cause curling of leaf margins and head trapping.

 Wheat streak mosaic can cause severe economic damage.
 Wheat curl mites, and thus wheat streak mosaic, are problematic in the western half of Kansas.
-Figures 2 and 3 show yield maps from Meade and Wichita Counties, respectively (courtesy of Ediger Seeds and Horton Seed Services), in which one edge of the field had a severe outbreak of wheat streak mosaic virus because volunteer wheat was left uncontrolled in a neighboring field.
+Figures 2 and 3 show yield maps from Meade and Wichita Counties, respectively (courtesy of Ediger Seeds and Horton Seed Services), in which one border of the field had a severe outbreak of wheat streak mosaic virus led by lack of volunteer wheat control in the neighboring field.
 On Figure 2 (2015-16 growing season), the average yield in the entire section was approximately 54 bushels per acre and some portions of the field yielded as much as 77 bushels per acre; still, the area where wheat streak mosaic was more severe yielded less than 18 bushels per acre.
 On Figure 3 (2016-17 growing season), the entire field was affected by wheat streak mosaic virus and the field average was close to 25 bushels per acre.
 While spots where the disease incidence was lower yielded over 40 bushels per acre, the entire southwest corner and west border near the neighboring field hosting the volunteer wheat yielded less than 5 bushels per acre.

 Figure 2.
 Yield map showing the magnitude of yield loss in a field where the south border was infected with wheat streak mosaic virus.
 The mean yield of the field was 54 bushels per acre whereas the affected area yielded less than 18 bushels per acre.
 Yield map courtesy of Tyler and Darwin Ediger, Meade, Kansas.
 2015-16 harvest.